Killing of Scout Schultz

-On September 16, 2017, Scout Schultz, a 21-year-old student of the Georgia Institute of Technology, was shot once and killed by Tyler Beck, an officer of the Georgia Tech Police Department, a shooting that was later found justified in a formal investigation.
+On September 16, 2017, Scout Schultz, a 21-year-old student of the Georgia Institute of Technology, was shot once and killed by Tyler Beck, an officer of the Georgia Tech Police Department.
 Schultz had summoned police to the scene by making a false claim that someone was standing outside their dorm with a knife and a gun.
 They then stood outside the dorm carrying a multitool.
 When the police arrived, Schultz walked towards the police, asking them to shoot.
-The multitool contained a screwdriver and a short blade that was not out, but given the earlier call, the police had reason to believe Schultz had a gun.
+The multitool contained a screwdriver and a short blade that was not out, but given the earlier call, the police believed that Schultz was holding a gun.

 The incident was followed by protests and civil unrest, which led to multiple arrests.
 Schultz's parents filed a wrongful death suit.
 The shooting was investigated by the Georgia Bureau of Investigation.
 In March 2020, it was announced that Tyler Beck would not face charges.

-In 2018, Scout's shooting led to the creation of a $1,000,000 fund to improve mental health, from which came the Intercollegiate Mental Health Conference, the first student-run national conference on college mental health policy.
-Through this, a new LGBTQ+ center among other resources have been created.
+In 2018, Scout's shooting led to the creation of a $1,000,000 fund to improve mental health, from which came the Intercollegiate Mental Health Conference, the first student-run national conference on college mental health policy at Georgia Tech.
+This led to the creation of a new LGBTQ+ center and other resources.

 Background

 Scout Schultz was born in Rockville, Maryland in 1995.
-They were born with hypospadias.
+They were born with a possible intersex condition.
 The Schultz family later moved to Lilburn, Georgia.

 Scout was a fourth year computer engineering major at Georgia Institute of Technology, and expected to graduate a semester early according to their father.
-They were bisexual, nonbinary and intersex and used singular they pronouns.
+They were bisexual, nonbinary, and intersex and used singular they pronouns.
 They were the president of Pride Alliance on campus.

 Schultz, who suffered from clinical depression, had spent time in counseling after attempting suicide by hanging in 2015.